xrdocs/programmability/_tutorials/do-you-speak-yang.md

   ![Add remote repository.jpg]({{site.baseurl}}/images/Add remote repository.jpg){: .align-center}

-## Cloning the remote repository
+## Cloning YANG models from a remote repository

-Now, we are going to clone a remote repository.
+In this first scenario, we are going to clone a remote repository.
 Today, we are going to use this remote repository: https://github.com/YangModels/yang.
 Feel free to use another one.

 Did you know that all YANG models for all Cisco IOS for all versions are stored on [https://github.com/YangModels/yang](https://github.com/YangModels/yang) ?
 {: .notice--info}